Cherreads

 "It is admirable to want to be a Hero."

 A ball hit Cain on the leg.
-Not too far a kid stared nervously at him.
-Some boys ran over next to their friend, Cain kicked the ball back to them.
+Not too far a kid stared curiously at him.
+Some boys ran over next to their friend, Cain gently kicked the ball back to them.
 They smiled happily as they ran off with it.
-He smiled as he watched them.
+He watched them briefly and turned to Adam.

-"The girls, they seem to be taking long," said Cain.
+"The girls seem to be taking long," said Cain.

-On cue Akira and Kitsune walked over to them.
-Kitsune was carrying three shopping bags and Akira two.
+On cue Akira and Kitsune came into sight carrying three shopping bags.

 "Wow your credit card has a magnificent feature," said Kitsune.